markusthemaker/DewPointThermometer/README.md

   }
      ```

+- **Enhanced Humidity & Atmospheric Analysis:**
+  - **Dew Point & Water Vapor Density:**
+    In addition to dew point, the system calculates water vapor density from the dew point, offering a more detailed insight into ambient moisture conditions.
   - **Humidity Control:**
-  - Compares indoor and outdoor dew points to assess the benefit of airing out to reduce indoor humidity.
+    Compares indoor and outdoor dew points to assess the benefits of airing out spaces to reduce indoor humidity.

-- **LED Indicators for Ventilation:**
+- **LED Indicators for Ventilation & Ambient Conditions:**
-  - **Green LED:** Outdoor conditions favor lowering indoor humidity by airing (delta dew point >5C).
+  - **Green LED:** Activates when outdoor conditions are favorable for reducing indoor humidity (dew point difference > 5°C).
-  - **Red LED:** No benefit from airing.
+  - **Red LED:** Illuminates when there is little to no benefit from airing (dew point difference ≤ 0°C or stale data).
-  - **Off:** Borderline conditions, marginal benefit (delta 0-5C).
+  - **Off/Dimmed:** Indicates borderline conditions (dew point difference between 0°C and 5°C) and automatically turns off in low-light environments (using an LDR sensor) to conserve energy and reduce glare.

 - **Robust LoRa Communication:**
-  - Unique sync word, CRC for reliable data in noisy environments.
+  Utilizes a unique sync word and CRC checks to ensure reliable data transmission in noisy environments.
+It is configured for operation on the 868 MHz band with optimized settings for range and reliability.

-  - Operates at 868.1 MHz (EU ISM band).
+- **Flexible and Modular Cloud Connectivity:**
+  - **Multiple Platform Support:**
+    In addition to Adafruit IO, the system now supports ThingSpeak for data uploads.
+Users can easily switch between PLATFORM_ADAFRUIT, PLATFORM_THINGSPEAK, or disable cloud connectivity with PLATFORM_NONE.
+  - **Scheduled Uploads:**
+    Sensor data is uploaded at regular intervals (every 5 minutes) if either Wi-Fi or Ethernet connectivity is available.
+  - **Graceful Degradation:**
+    The system skips uploads if no network connection is available, ensuring continued operation without disruption.

+- **Improved Network Reliability and Recovery:**
+  Dual-network support with both Wi-Fi and Ethernet options, enhanced connection retry logic, and robust reconnection attempts help handle network outages without stalling system operations.

 - **Non-Blocking, Responsive Operation:**
-  - Timed intervals for sensor reads, LCD updates, Adafruit IO uploads.
+  Uses timed intervals for sensor reads, LCD updates, and data uploads.
+The code is structured to avoid blocking operations, ensuring smooth operation even during network reconnection attempts or when sensor data is stale.
-  - Avoids stalling during network issues.

-- **Failure Recovery:**
-  - Reinitializes SHT85 and LoRa after multiple failures.
-  - Uses flags to show old (stale) data as "---" on the LCD instead of resetting values to zero.

-- **Optional Cloud Connectivity (Adafruit IO):**
-  - Uploads data every 5 minutes if Wi-Fi or Ethernet is connected.
-  - Skips uploads gracefully if disconnected.

-## Changelog

-  ## Changelog from Version 1.0 to 2.0:

-  - Data Acquisition Approach:
-      Changed from a request/response model (indoor station requesting outdoor data) to both indoor and outdoor sensors autonomously sending data over LoRa at fixed intervals.
-The base station now only listens, simplifying communication.
+- **Battery Monitoring & Advanced Sensor Variants:**
+  - **Battery Voltage Measurement:**
+    New sensor variants now include battery voltage readings, computed using precise ADC calibration and voltage divider calculations.

-  - Multiple Sensor Nodes for Indoor/Outdoor:
+  - **Dual Sensor Firmware:**
-      Instead of measuring indoor conditions at the main station, a separate indoor LoRa sensor node sends indoor data.
-This allows flexible placement of the indoor sensor, potentially reducing self-heating and interference.

-   - Stale Data Handling:
-      Instead of resetting values to 0.0 when data is old, the code now uses boolean flags to indicate old data.
-The LCD displays "---" for stale indoor or outdoor data, clearly distinguishing no-data scenarios from actual zero values.

-   - Humidity Rounding Improvement:
-      Humidity is now rounded before displaying, ensuring values like 37.6% appear as 38% rather than truncating.

-  - Sleep Feature:
-    The sensor nodes now use deep sleep between transmissions, significantly reducing power consumption and avoiding self-heating issues inside the sensor enclosure (<0.01C - beyond accuracy of sensor).
-This helps maintain more accurate measurements and prolongs battery life when operating off-grid.

-  ## Changelog from Version 2.0 to 3.0:

-  - Listen Before Talk (LBT) via RSSI check:
-    A function isChannelClear() measures the RSSI over a brief period (200 ms) to ensure the channel is free below a certain threshold (RSSI_THRESHOLD = -80 dBm).
-If the channel is busy, the sensor waits and checks again before transmitting.

-  - LoRa Radio Configuration Changes:
-    - Spreading Factor changed to 10 (was lower in v1.2, e.g. 7 or 8).
-A higher SF increases link reliability over longer ranges but also increases airtime.
-    - Coding Rate changed to 4/6 (previously 4/5 or 4/8 in v1.2).
-This can improve robustness at the cost of throughput.
-    - Transmit Power set to 14 dBm (down from a higher value in v1.2, e.g. 20 dBm), which is more compliant with typical EU duty-cycle and power regulations.
-    - Frequency set to 868300000 Hz (explicit 868.3 MHz), previously something like 868E6 or 868.1 MHz.
-    - Duty Cycle mention and practical sending interval set to 40 seconds to stay under 1% duty cycle constraints if the typical packet transmission is around 400 ms.

-## Design Principles

-1. **Reliability in Noise:**
-   - Unique sync word and CRC filter interference.
-   - Verifies network connectivity before I/O ops.

-2. **Non-Blocking Operation:**
-   - Uses timed intervals to prevent system stalls.

-3. **Error Handling & Recovery:**
-   - Reinitializes sensors and LoRa on failures.
-   - Clears old outdoor data if no updates in 1 minute.

-4. **Modularity & Maintainability:**
-   - Separate indoor/outdoor code.
+    Separate firmware versions for the standard environmental sensor and a dedicated voltage sensor allow for tailored operation and improved accuracy in battery monitoring.

-   - Clear logic and timing-based structure.
+- **Code Organization and Modular Design:**
+  Refactored LCD display routines with helper functions for clear and organized output, and centralized data upload functionality via a DataUploader abstraction, simplifying future expansions and maintenance.

 ## Hardware Components

-### Sensors (Indoor and Outdoor)
+### Sensors (Indoor and Outdoor Temperature & Humidity)
 - ESP32 (or similar MCU)
 - SHT85 Temp/Hum Sensor (3.3V)
 - LoRa Module (SX1276/SX1278, 3.3V)
 - Stable 3.3V power supply or use a DC-DC step down module

-### Indoor Station
+### Indoor Base Station
 - ESP32 with EiFi (3.3V)
 - W5500 Ethernet Module (3.3V)
 - LoRa Module (SX1276, 3.3V)
 - 20x4 I2C LCD Display (5.0V)
-- Bi-Color LED or separate Red/Green LEDs (3.3V via PWM)
 - Logic Level Converter for LCD I2C Lines, e.g. TXS0108E
+- Bi-Color LED or separate Red/Green LEDs (3.3V via PWM) + 470 Ohm Resistor
+- LDR GL5528
 - Stable 5V supply via DC-DC step down module.
 For 3.3V, simply use the ESP 3.3V out.

 ## Wiring